singlecla/singlecla/cla.md

 ### Awareness

 I am aware of legal rules, like ["work made for hire"](https://en.wikipedia.org/wiki/Work_for_hire) rules, that can give employers and clients ownership of copyrights and patents in my work.
-I am also aware that legal agreements I make [can transfer ownership of copyrights and patents in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies I found, work for, or sell my work to.
+I am also aware that legal agreements I make [can transfer ownership of copyrights and patents in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies and other organizations that I found, work for, or sell my work to.
 I am aware that in either case, I may not have the legal rights to license copyrights or patents in work I myself create.

 ### Permission